DenisGorbachev/fastask-docs/src/MT.drafts.md

 Func is a program that outputs a single task for a software developer based on the current state of his code.
 Func doesn't require any configuration.

 Func is a fully automated task tracker : specialized task manager for software developers. an algorithm for writing functions.
 Func generates the tasks for the developer based on the current code.
-Each task has a form "Define output based on a) input b) output type".
+Each task has a form "Define output based on 1. input 2. output type".

 Main ideas:
 * Allow multiple input-output pairs for a single input